 Objective 15 (1) Protect all forested swamps greater than 0.25 hectares.
 (2) Adjacent to forested swamps greater than 0.25 hectares, maintain a management zone with an average width equal to 1.5 tree lengths to protect the integrity of the forested swamp.
 (3) Within the management zone required under subsection (2), maintain at least 70% of the forest as mature forest and old forest.
 (4) Despite subsections (2) and (3), the amount of mature forest and old forest retained in the management zone may be reduced to 60%, provided that: (a) the amount of mature forest and old forest to be retained is sufficient to maintain the integrity of the forested swamp; and (b) an adaptive management plan is developed and implemented.
 (5) Where previous alteration or harvesting has reduced the amount of mature forest and old forest below the levels required under subsection (3) or (4), provide for the recruitment of mature forest and old forest in that management zone through natural processes and voluntary management intervention.
 (6) Areas retained to meet the requirements in subsections (1) and (2), must be documented and submitted as digital spatial data at the end of each calendar year to the Council of the Haida Nation and the Province of British Columbia.
-Strategy FDU 1 and FDU 2 1.
-The Holder will protect all forested swamps > 0.25 hectares in size using a management zone width as specified in section 15(2) that includes a minimum amount of 70% mature and old forest within the management zone, subject to 15(4).
-2. The management zone width adjacent to a forested swamp > 0.25 hectares in size will be determined using Schedule 5, column A and B of the HGLUOO.
+Strategy for FDU 1 and FDU 2 The Holder will protect all forested swamps > 0.25 hectares in size using a management zone width as specified in section 15(2) that includes a minimum amount of 70% mature and old forest within the management zone, subject to 15(4).
+(2) The management zone width adjacent to a forested swamp greater or equal to 0.25 hectares in size will be determined using Schedule 5, column A and B of the HGLUOO.
 The predominate site series will be determined through field assessment by a Qualified Professional and be the dominate site series adjacent to the forested swamp.

-- 3. The Holder will comply with annual reporting requirements outlined in section 15(6) for forested swamps and associated management zones. - 4.
-The Holder will comply with the objective outlined in section 15(5) for the recruitment of mature and old forest that has been previously altered or harvested.
+(3) The Holder will comply with the objective outlined in section 15(5) for the recruitment of mature and old forest that has been previously altered or harvested.
+(4) The Holder will comply with annual reporting requirements outlined in section 15(6) for forested swamps and associated management zones.